DOkwufulueze/AutoStartup/README.md

   sudo apt-get install xdotool
 ```

-# Create a shell script and make it executable:
+# Clone this repo or start from scratch:
 You can simply clone this repo and modify as necessary or you can start from scratch and create your own shell script, say auto-startup like I have in this repo.
 ```
   touch auto-startup
   sudo chmod +x auto-startup
 ```

-# Place the script below in auto-startup.
+# If you started from scratch with your file named 'auto-startup' for instance, place the script below in auto-startup.
 ```
 #!/bin/bash
 # The SHELL_COMMANDS variable below is an array of commands you want to execute on new tabs.
 I have written out some for example.
 Remember to separate the array values with spaces